Why Do I Feel Responsible for My Parents?

 • fear of letting parents decline naturally

-Family Constellations emphasizes that even while caring for elderly parents:
+Family Constellations emphasizes that even while caring for elderly parents, children remain the children and parents remain the parents.

 Support often becomes healthier when it is offered with respect rather than emotional takeover, control, or self-sacrifice.